User Decision Guidance with Selective Explanation Presentation from Explainable-AI: Experiments

 \subsubsection{Procedure}

 To evaluate {\PropMethod}, we conducted a simulation with its selected explanations.
 To train UserModel, we used the data of the preliminary experiment and additional data acquired in another experiment in which explanations were randomly selected.
 We added the data to broaden the variety of explanation combinations in the dataset.
 The numbers of the additional participants were 54 and 45 for high- and low-accuracy, respectively.
 We conducted a 4-fold cross validation for UserModel, and the correlation coefficient between the model's predictions and the ground truths was 0.429 on average ($SD = 0.056$).

 We obtained a participation of 97 participants.
 Finally, 39 and 35 participants completed the task for high-accuracy and low-accuracy, respectively (46 males, 26 females and 2 did not answer; aged 23-64, $M = 39.6, SD = 10.0$).

+To analyze the results, we compared the correlation coefficient between $d_\mathrm{AI}$ and $d_u$ for each participant as a measure of whether {\PropMethod} could successfully guided users to $d_\mathrm{AI}$, as well as the comparison of user performance that we did in the preliminary experiment.